 Rating: 4.3 out of 5 on Google reviews.

-Being on of the oldest casinos in Las Vegas, Sam’s town stands out for its 25,000 square feet indoor park.
+Being one of the oldest casinos in Las Vegas, Sam’s Town stands out for its 25,000 square feet indoor park.
 This is a fabulous area with tall trees and a waterfall, which hosts daily laser lights and water shows.

 The property includes 11 restaurants and a 646-room hotel.
 The casino is huge with a total gaming area of 120,681 square feet and plenty of loose slot machines.
 Over 880 multi-denomination slots are available and more than 2,000 in total.